rapid7/insightconnect-plugins/plugins/opsgenie/help.md

 #### Get Alert

-This action is used to retrieve alert from OpsGenie.
+This action is used to retrieve alert from Opsgenie.

 ##### Input